Five Brick Kilns Sealed In Faisalabad - UrduPoint

 Five Brick Kilns Sealed In Faisalabad

-The revenue teams sealed five brick kilns over functioning on old technology in the district
+The Environment Protection Department (EPD) teams sealed five brick kilns over functioning on old technology in Saddar area of the district

-FAISALABAD, (UrduPoint / Pakistan Point News - 25th May, 2021 ) :The revenue teams sealed five brick kilns over functioning on old technology in the district.
+FAISALABAD, (UrduPoint / Pakistan Point News - 26th May, 2021 ) :The Environment Protection Department (EPD) teams sealed five brick kilns over functioning on old technology in Saddar area of the district.

-Acording to official sources, a team led by Assistant Commissioner Saddar Umar Maqbool during inspectionsealed Jumma Khan bricks in 239-RB, Nia Rachna bricks in 75-GB, Zeeshan islam bricks in 240-RB, Al-Madina bricks and Khan bricks.
+According to official sources here on Wednesday, a team during an inspection sealed Asad bricks in 59-JB, Malik Allah Tawakal bricks, Malik bricks company, Malik Latif bricks and Sher Haidri bricks in 29-JB.